Arc-Computer/CL-Bench/CONTINUAL_LEARNING_PLAN.md

 - **Token costs:** Use smaller seeds for development; reserve full runs (Claude/GPT) for nightly pipeline.

 ## 7. Next Steps (immediate)
-1. Align with Atlas team to scope adapter orchestration & PLM hooks (Issue #14); build stub that emits adapter events into telemetry.
+1. Align with Atlas team to scope adapter orchestration & PLM hooks (Issue #14); build stub that emits adapter events into telemetry and validates against `atlas env init` discovery expectations.
 2. Expand negative-case coverage from customer taxonomy (`Agent tasks - updated.csv`) to close Issue #13 and feed verifier regression tests + Atlas evaluation.
 3. Prepare Postgres-backed baseline reruns (Issue #12) using the new snapshot/reset tooling; document token/cost assumptions for customer share-outs and Issue #21 comparisons.
 4. Draft the Atlas uplift evaluation/checklist (Issue #21) so the hand-off bundle scope is clear ahead of integration completion.